shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 4. Add a second interface to this router on your `network-2-subnet`:
    * IP Address: `192.168.2.1` (this will be the gateway for all instances launched in your network-2-subnet)

-## Launch Your Instances
+## Create Key Pair (if needed)

-### (If you don't already have a Key Pair setup): Create a SSH Key Pair and download to save in your .ssh directory
+If you don't already have a Key Pair setup, create a SSH Key Pair and download to save in your .ssh directory.
 Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-key-pair.md).

 1. Key Pair Name: `ssoid-key` (replace with your ssoid or username)

+## Launch Your Instances

+>Use the below values/inputs [while following the instructions for launching a linux instance in OpenStack Dashboard here](../../tasks/openstack/launch-ubuntu-instance.md).

 ### Launch Linux instance; "machine-A" on network-1

-Use the below values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `machine-A`
 2. Source Image: `Ubuntu-16-04` (no volumes)